Northern Illinois University Scholarships – Automatic, Competitive & Hidden Gems

 NIU Honors Program

-Small classes, research opportunities, and exclusive scholarships
+Small classes, research opportunities, exclusive scholarships

 Full-Tuition / Full-Ride